aerojs/aero/README.md

 Controllers are **not required** to serve a static page.
 Only add a controller if you have dynamic data that you need to use inside your template.

-### Live reload: Controllers
+## Live reload

-Controllers are reloaded when you save them in your editor and cause an automatic browser refresh.
-There is no need to restart Aero when changing your controller code.
+Templates, controllers, scripts, styles and JSON files are reloaded when you save them in your editor and cause an automatic browser refresh.
+There is no need to restart Aero when editing your project, therefore boosting your productivity.

+> **Note**: Aero currently does not support live reload for the main `config.json` file.
+> This will be implemented in a future release.

 ## Other